We All Kill Time - But Rarely on Purpose

 Mentally Design Something

-Plan a small home improvement.
+Plan a small home improvement project.

-A themed dinner night.
+Host a themed dinner night.

-A weekend plan.
+Make a weekend plan.

 When “Killing Time” Becomes Avoidance